NikitaDouglas/MyPortfolio/Week8&9.md

 - GOAL: To understand how Heroku works.
 - PLAN: Spend Tuesday morning researching Heroku, and try to make some progress with deployment.
 - EVIDENCE: A deployed Heroku app.
+- FEEDBACK: Success!
+We've managed to deploy our app to Heroku, and now we need to link it up to Travis.

+**Wednesday 1st July**
+- GOAL: To understand how Travis interacts with simplecov, rubocop, and code climate.
+- PLAN: Continue to research how Travis interacts with our testing and code quality tools, using Stack Overflow and potentially asking Eóin.
+- EVIDENCE: A `.travis.yml` file that will build our project with our testing suite and code quality tools.
 - FEEDBACK:

 ## Reflection